Mironc/Mironc/README.md

 ## What I'm working on now

-I am building Rust-based tools for game development.
-My goal isn't to create a replacement of Unreal Engine, but to master engineering by solving complex architectural problems from scratch.
-But who knows, maybe that will turn into something bigger...
+Currently I am building Rust-based tools for game development.
+Such is being my implementation of frame graph.

 ## Stats